Play Audio

 employee handbook

-Handling Office Romance Breakups
+Handling Office Romance Breakups Professionally

-When a workplace romance endd, the aftermath can be as impactful as the relationship itself.
+When a workplace romance ends, the aftermath can be as impactful as the relationship itself.
 It's essential both parties maintain professionalism and focus on their work responsibilities to ensure continuity.
 This commitment helps prevent any negative spill-over effects on team projects and the overall workplace atmosphere.

 In these situations, employee emotional intelligence is key, but HR departments can be instrumental in providing support, too, including access to counseling services or mediation.
 A clear post-breakup policy, outlining expectations and responsibilities, can also help in managing any professional and personal boundaries that need to be reestablished.
-Here's what to consider:

-• Offer access to support services
+Offer access to counseling services or Employee Assistance Programs (EAPs).

 RELATED: The Many Benefits of an Employee Assistance Program (EAP) >>

-• Encouraging open communication
+Encouraging open communication

 Encourage employees to communicate any challenges they are facing post-breakup to their supervisors or HR.
 This open line of communication can help in identifying and addressing potential issues early on.